neals-sudo/PseudoGenius-AI/README.md

 ### Usage

-Ready to turn pseudocode into real code?
-Here's how you do it:

-Create your pseudocode file inside of pseudo.yaml file, and then run:
+Create your pseudocode code inside of pseudo.yaml file, and then run:

 ```bash